-Community-Based Monitoring, Indicators on Traditional Knowledge and Customary Sustainable Use and Community Protocols, within the Strategic Plan for Biodiversity 2011-2020.
+4. Pursuant to these decisions, the Secretariat of the Convention, in collaboration with the International Indigenous Forum on Biodiversity (IIFB), Forest Peoples Programme (FPP), Natural Justice (NJ), SwedBio, and Sotzil Association, organized the International Training Workshop on Community-Based Monitoring, Indicators on Traditional Knowledge and Customary Sustainable Use and Community Protocols, within the Strategic Plan for Biodiversity 2011-2020.

-- 5. This international training was made possible thanks to the generous financial support from the Governments of Guatemala and Japan, through the Japan Biodiversity Fund, as well as the European Union and the Swedish International Development Cooperation Agency, through SwedBio at the Stockholm Resilience Centre. - 6.
-The international training workshop provided an opportunity to build and strengthen the capacity of representatives of indigenous peoples and local communities and government officials working on issues related to traditional knowledge and customary sustainable use of biological diversity, as well as to have discussions about the opportunities, gaps, challenges of implementation; as well as to provide advice on the development and design of specific content (i.e. Indicators, Customary Sustainable Use and Community Protocols) for the four regional programmes planned for Latin America, Africa, Asia and the Pacific in 2016.
-Each regional workshop in 2016 will form an essential part of a regional training programme combining six weeks of online training (e-learning platform)1 and 4 days of face-to-face training. - 7.
-The implementation of these four Training Programmes during 2016 will contribute to the achievement of the Strategic Plan on Biodiversity 2011-2020, with a special focus on Targets 11, 16 and 18.
+5. This international training was made possible thanks to the generous financial support from the Governments of Guatemala and Japan, through the Japan Biodiversity Fund, as well as the European Union and the Swedish International Development Cooperation Agency, through SwedBio at the Stockholm Resilience Centre.

+6. The international training workshop provided an opportunity to build and strengthen the capacity of representatives of indigenous peoples and local communities and government officials working on issues related to traditional knowledge and customary sustainable use of biological diversity, as well as to have discussions about the opportunities, gaps, challenges of implementation; as well as to provide advice on the development and design of specific content (i.e. indicators, customary sustainable use and community protocols) for the four regional programmes planned for Latin America, Africa, Asia and the Pacific in 2016.
+Each regional workshop in 2016 will form an essential part of a regional training programme combining six weeks of online training (e-learning platform)1 and four days of face-to-face training.

+7. The implementation of these four training programmes during 2016 will contribute to the achievement of the Strategic Plan on Biodiversity 2011-2020, with a special focus on Targets 11, 16 and 18.
 In addition, it will address issues under the Nagoya Protocol related to traditional knowledge at the local, national and regional levels.
 As a result of the programme, participants will be able to use and monitor indicators on traditional knowledge and customary sustainable use of biodiversity and thus assist the implementation of Target 18 of the Strategic Plan for Biodiversity.
-They will also be able to develop Community Protocols on traditional knowledge, which will contribute to the implementation of the Nagoya Protocol on Access and Benefit Sharing (ABS), at national and local levels and thus assist in achieving Target 16 of the Strategic Plan of Biodiversity. - 8.
-The global workshop took place at Hotel y Centro de Convenciones Jardin del Lago, Calle Monterrey, Panajachel, Guatemala.
+They will also be able to develop Community Protocols on traditional knowledge, which will contribute to the implementation of the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefit Arising from their Utilization, at national and local levels and thus assist in achieving Target 16 of the Strategic Plan of Biodiversity.

+8. The global workshop took place at Hotel y Centro de Convenciones Jardin del Lago, Calle Monterrey, Panajachel, Guatemala.
 To assist the participants, the Secretariat distributed an information note containing details of logistical arrangements for the workshop, including registration, travel information, visa requirements, accommodation and other matters, well in advance of the meeting.
 The meeting was held in both English and Spanish with simultaneous interpretation.

+1Where necessary and possible, the Secretariat made available hard copies of workbooks or USB keys containing the content available to participants with no or unreliable internet connection.

+Attendance

+9. A total of 60 participants participated in the workshop, including Government representatives working on traditional knowledge issues and indigenous peoples and local communities' representatives from the following countries: Antigua and Barbuda, Australia, Belarus, Belize, Bhutan, Bolivia, Brazil, Canada, Colombia, Costa Rica, Ecuador, Guatemala, Guyana, India, Kenya, Malawi, Malaysia, Mexico, New Zealand, Panama, Philippines, Thailand, Russia, United States of America, Uruguay, Uganda, Zambia.
+With the special participation of international partners/United Nations bodies as follows: Amazon Cooperation Treaty Organization (ACTO), FAO, Forest People Programm, Natural Justice, SwedBio, United Nations Development Programme/Equator Initiative (UNDP/EI), United Nations University (UNU/IAS) and the United Nations Permanent Forum on Indigenous Issues (UNPFII).
+The complete list of participants is available in annex II of this report.